All Products

 String objectName = "exampledir/exampleobject.txt";

-// Specify the full path of the local file that you want to upload.
+// Full local path of the backup file to upload.

 String filePath = "D:\\localpath\\examplefile.txt";